Updated: July 2026

 • Ensuring that employees are trained and aware of data protection obligations.

 Although the DPO is a designated position, it must operate independently and cannot be instructed to act in a way that undermines GDPR compliance.
-The DPO serves as an internal watchdog, ensuring an organisation’s data processing activities meet legal requirements.
+The DPO acts as an internal watchdog, ensuring that an organisation’s data processing activities comply with legal requirements.

 A Data Processor is any organisation or individual that processes personal data on behalf of a Data Controller.
-Unlike a Controller, a Processor does not decide why or how the data is processed—they only handle data based on the Controller’s instructions.
+A Processor handles personal data in accordance with the Controller’s instructions and has no say in the purpose or method of processing.

 For example, suppose a company hires an email marketing agency to send promotional emails to customers.
-In that case, the agency acts as a Data Processor because it processes customer data as the Data Controller instructs.
+In that case, the agency acts as a Data Processor because it processes customer data at the Data Controller’s instruction.

 Responsibilities of a Data Processor include: